cldwalker/semtag.me/README.md

 ## Description

-This is a clojurescript frontend client to a separate Datomic app.
+This is a clojurescript frontend client running on pedestal-service.
 Data is transmitted and received between client and server as [edn/clojure](https://github.com/edn-format/edn) thanks to [CORS](http://www.w3.org/TR/cors/) requests.